Music of Latin America: El Salvador

 Salvadoran music may be compared with the Colombian style of music known as cumbia.

 Popular styles in modern El Salvador (in addition to cumbia) are salsa, Bachata and Reggaeton.
 "Political chaos tore the country apart in the early 20th century, and music was often suppressed, especially those with strong native influences.
 In the 1940s, for example, it was decreed that a dance called "Xuc" was to be the "national dance" which was created and led by Paquito Palaviccini's and his Orquestra Internacional Polio".
 In recent years reggaeton and hip hop have gained popularity, led by groups such as Pescozada and Mecate.
 Salvadorian music has a musical style influenced by Mayan music (played on the El Salvador-Guatemala border, in Chalatenango).
-Another popular style of music not native to El Salvador is known as Punta, a Belizean, Guatemalan and Honduran style.
+Another popular style of music not native to El Salvador is known as Punta a Honduran style.

 Some of the leading classical composers from El Salvador include Alex Panamá, Carlos Colón-Quintana, and German Cáceres.

-French Guiana

 Guatemala

-Guatemala has a very long musical tradition.

-Haiti

-Haitian music combines a wide range of influences drawn from the many people who have settled on this Caribbean island.
-It reflects French, African rhythms, Spanish elements and others who have inhabited the island of Hispaniola and minor native Taino influences.
-Styles of music unique to the nation of Haiti include music derived from Vodou ceremonial traditions, Rara parading music, Twoubadou ballads, Mini-jazz rock bands, Rasin movement, Hip hop Kreyòl, the wildly popular Compas, and Méringue as its basic rhythm.

-Evolving in Haiti during the mid-1800s, the Haitian méringue (known as the mereng in creole) is regarded as the oldest surviving form of its kind performed today and is its national symbol.
-According to Jean Fouchard, mereng evolved from the fusion of slave music genres (such as the chica and calenda) with ballroom forms related to the French-Haitian contredanse (kontradans in creole).
-Mereng's name, he says, derives from the mouringue music of the Bara, a Bantu people of Madagascar.
-That few Malagasies came to the Americas casts doubt on this etymology, but it is significant because it emphasizes what Fouchard (and most Haitians) consider the African-derived nature of their music and national identity.

-Very popular today is compas, short for compas direct, a modern méringue made popular by Nemours Jean-Baptiste, on a recording released in 1955.
-The name derives from compás, the Spanish word meaning rhythm or tones.
-It involves mostly medium-to-fast tempo beats with an emphasis on electric guitars, synthesizers, and either a solo alto saxophone, a horn section or the synthesizer equivalent.
-In Creole, it is spelled as konpa dirèk or simply konpa.
-It is commonly spelled as it is pronounced as kompa.
+Guatemala has a very extensive musical history, from Mayan music to modern-day acts such as Ricardo Arjona.
+They have a diverse range of music.
+Popular music in Guatemala usually consists of Marimba music.
+Which incorporates the Marimba keyboard percussion instrument of Central African origins, when it was first brought originally by enslaved Africans to Central America and the Caribbean.